Which city is cheaper, Islamabad or Aqaba?

 When we compare the travel costs of actual travelers between Aqaba and Islamabad, we can see that Aqaba is more expensive.
 And not only is Islamabad much less expensive, but it is actually a significantly cheaper destination.
 Since Aqaba is in Middle East and Islamabad is in Asia, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Islamabad would let you spend less money overall.
 Or, you could decide to spend more money in Islamabad and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Aqaba would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Aqaba than you might in Islamabad.

-Islamabad has a temperate climate with four distinct seasons, but Aqaba experiences a tropical climate with fairly warm weather most of the year.
+Islamabad has a temperate climate with four distinct seasons, but Aqaba experiences a warm climate with fairly sunny weather most of the year.

 Both Islamabad and Aqaba during the summer are popular places to visit.
-Aqaba attracts visitors year-round for its warm weather and tropical climate.
+Plenty of visitors come to Aqaba because of the warm climate and sunshine that lasts throughout the year.

 It's very hot in Islamabad this time of the year.
 Aqaba can become quite hot in the summer.
 In July, Aqaba is generally around the same temperature as Islamabad.
-Temperatures in Aqaba average around 33°C (91°F), and Islamabad stays around 32°C (90°F).
+Daily temperatures in Aqaba average around 33°C (91°F), and Islamabad fluctuates around 32°C (90°F).

 In Islamabad, it's very sunny this time of the year.
 It's quite sunny in Aqaba.
 In the summer, Aqaba often gets more sunshine than Islamabad.
 Aqaba gets 384 hours of sunny skies this time of year, while Islamabad receives 247 hours of full sun.